Reflection (2021 film): Budget

-Film project Reflection won during the 11th pitching of Ukrainian State Film Agency; ₴25. mil.
-UAH of state funding was awarded, which represents 80% of the total budget of ₴31.3 mil.
-UAH (€1 mil EUR).
+Film project Reflection won during the 11th pitching of Ukrainian State Film Agency; ₴25 million of state funding was awarded, which represents 80% of the total budget of ₴31.3 million (€1 million).

 Production

 Reflection was produced by Valentyn Vasyanovych and Iya Myslyts'ka (Harmata Films/Arsenal Films) as well as Volodymyr Yatsenko and Anna Sobolevska (Limelite/ForeFilms).
 Pre-production prepeartions for the movie took place in May 2020.
 Filming began in early summer of 2020 and ended in January 2021.
 In July 2021 film producers announced that they are already finishing the post-production and starting editing the film.